JustinHMKim/Book-Cipher/README.md

 Explanations on Book Ciphers and the basic operations of this implementation are included within.

-WIP:
-1. Expanding on the option to decrypt the encrypted messages, making it possible to tease the plaintext out.
-2. Adding hints to cracking a book cipher.
+Some premade ciphertexts are available if one wants to try and brute force them, just as an illustration on the effectiveness of the cipher.